Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Discussion

 \section{Discussion}

-In this paper, we develop a novel tree-guided feature selection and logic aggregation framework with the logic operation of ``or'', for dealing with sparse, binary features with hierarchical structure from EHR data.
-By tree-guided feature expansion, reparameterization, and regularization, our approach converts the notoriously difficult combinatorial logic regression problem into a convex learning problem that permits scalable computation.
+We develop a novel tree-guided feature selection and logic aggregation framework with the logic operation of ``or'', for dealing with sparse, binary features with hierarchical structure from EHR data.
+By tree-guided feature expansion, reparameterization, and regularization, our approach converts the notoriously difficult combinatorial logic regression problem into a convex learning problem that permits more scalable computation.
 Numerical studies demonstrate that the framework can make productive use of the rare features of diagnosis conditions from EHR data to enhance model prediction and interpretation.
-The proposed approach is widely applicable; we include another example on user rating prediction with reviews in Section \ref{supp:rating} of the Appendix.
+The proposed approach is widely applicable.

 There are many directions for future research.
 Given that EHR data are often of very large-scale, it is important to explore more scalable computational algorithms or strategies; in particular, it would be promising to develop stagewise estimation techniques \citep{tibshirani2015general} for feature aggregation.
-Our TSLA approach can be extended to other modeling frameworks such as survival analysis, for which the SPG algorithm can still be utilized to handle various combinations of penalty functions and loss functions.
+From our theoretical derivations and empirical results, it is possible to better quantify the error bound of TSLA by more explicitly taking into account the feature rarity and the aggregation pattern of the true model.
+The TSLA approach can be extended to other modeling frameworks such as survival analysis, for which the SPG algorithm can still be utilized to handle various combinations of penalty functions and loss functions.
 Given that EHR data are longitudinal in nature and utilizing longitudinal diagnosis information could lead to better risk identification in suicide risk study, it is pressing to extend our work to longitudinal models.
+While our method is designed to better harvest information from rare features, it remains a challenging issue to deal with extremely rare features of very high dimensions.
+As suggested by the empirical results in Section~\ref{sec:real:suicide}, in such scenarios it could be beneficial to consider complementing the TSLA analysis with some pre-screening or pre-aggravation strategies \citep{FanLv2008}, which could alleviate the computational burden without much information loss.
 Last but not least, we will explore more general logic operations on rare binary features with a more general graphical association structure.